Multi-column subqueries

 And then, using this table, we limit all bookings only to those where the pair of values room_id and price can be found in the subquery table.

-This same solution could be executed without comparison by multiple columns, but it would be more verbose:
+The same solution can be applied without the need for comparison across multiple columns, although it would be less concise:

 SELECT Reservations.* FROM Reservations INNER JOIN Rooms ON Reservations.room_id = Rooms.id WHERE Reservations.price = Rooms.price;